|List name||Number of articles||Updated on|

 ASAPbio (Accelerating Science and Publication in biology) is a scientist-driven nonprofit with a mission to drive open and innovative communication in the life sciences.
 We promote the productive use of preprints for research dissemination and transparent peer review and feedback on all research outputs.

-More information about the crowd preprint review and its workflow is available here: https://asapbio.org/crowd-preprint-review
+More information about the crowd preprint review and its workflow is available here: https://asapbio.org/crowd-preprint-review.

-The ASAPbio crowd review is coordinated by:
+The crowd preprint review activities are coordinated by:

 - Iratxe Puebla